eBook Pricing for Indie Fiction (Part 1)

 In Part 2, I will humbly suggest an indie eBook pricing framework.

-3 thoughts on “eBook Pricing for Indie Fiction (Part 1)
+3 responses to “eBook Pricing for Indie Fiction (Part 1)”

 I was thinking about the same thing today!
 Being the obscure writers we are, nobody would be willing to risk their money on someone who might or might not be good, and if we’re going to get any readers, we need to swallow our pride and accept the cheap price.